-In its current agreement, valid until the end of 2022, APEX is a collaboration among the Max-Planck-Institut für Radioastronomie (MPIfR) at 55%, the Onsala Space Observatory (OSO) at 13%, and the European Southern Observatory (ESO) at 32% to operate a modified ALMA prototype antenna as a single dish, on the high altitude site of Llano de Chajnantor.
+APEX was formed as a collaboration among the Max-Planck-Institut für Radioastronomie (MPIfR), the Onsala Space Observatory (OSO), and the European Southern Observatory (ESO) to operate a modified ALMA prototype antenna as a single dish, on the high altitude site of Llano de Chajnantor.
 The telescope was manufactured by VERTEX Antennentechnik in Duisburg, Germany.

 The Max-Planck-Institut für Radioastronomie is part of the Max-Planck-Gesellschaft and is located in Bonn, Germany.